alexanastagr/alexanastagr/README.md

 ### 👋 Hey everyone!

 ### My name is Alexandros Anastasiadis
 Software Developer with **2.5 years** of experience in developing web applications and websites.
 After completing a series of online courses and working on several personal projects, I have gained a solid understanding of core technologies such as HTML, CSS, PHP , JavaScript and responsive design.
+Have also knowledge with linux servers, electronics and scripting languages gained from previous experience as System Administrator.

  ### Find me on